-Then we’ll end with Robert Reich’s “warning signs of a tyrant” to see the viewpoint of Trump and tyranny in the eyes of a modern thinker.
+Lastly, we’ll end with Robert Reich’s “warning signs of a tyrant” to see the viewpoint of Trump and tyranny through the eyes of a modern thinker.

 With that in mind, to headline all of this, let’s consider the Tyrant from Plato’s Republic (380 BC) and Plato’s warning of how Oligarchy and Democracy breed tyrant kings.

 First here are some quotes from important philosophers who helped define tyranny and despotism to help us confirm exactly what we mean.